 E.coli Swarming in a Group (One Cell Colored Red for Visibility)

 E.coli isn't the most numerous bacterium in our large intestine, but it does seem to be consistently present.
 In fact, its presence in the environment is used as an indicator of fecal pollution.
 One specific benefit of the bacterium is that it makes vitamin K, which we absorb.
 We need this vitamin in order for our blood to clot when we're wounded.
-The bacterium also makes some B-complex vitamins.
+The organism also makes some B-complex vitamins.

 Benefits of the intestinal Microbiome

 Researchers are finding that many members of our intestinal flora are beneficial for our health.
-They make substances that our bodies absorb and use, help to digest food and interfere with the growth of harmful bacteria.
+They make substances that our bodies absorb and use, help to digest food, and interfere with the growth of harmful bacteria.
 Some have additional benefits, such as helping our immune systems to work better.
 Investigating the ways in which gut bacteria affect the body is a very active area of scientific research.

 Adding useful bacteria to the large intestine may be beneficial.
 This is the idea behind the use of probiotic supplements and the addition of probiotics to foods and drinks.
 "Probiotics" are microbes that are thought to support our lives.

 All fecal transplants must be performed by a doctor.
-It's essential that the donor's feces is checked for the the presence of dangerous bacteria.
+It's essential that the donor's feces is checked for the presence of dangerous bacteria.